iamvery/testing-workshop/doc/WORKSHOP.md

 end
 ```

 That's it!
 A true _refactor_.
 The entire test suite is still green.
-Being careful about coupling in your test suite gives you the flexibility to make unforseen changes with relatively little pain.
+Being careful about coupling in your test suite gives you the flexibility to make unforeseen changes with relatively little pain.

 ---